-- Chef Ricky Pigg offers a diverse menu including local seafood, steaks, pasta, and game.
+- Chef Ricky Pigg offers a diverse menu including local seafood, steaks, pasta, and game at Joe’s 2nd Street Bistro.
 Bread is baked daily and all desserts are made in-house.
 Extensive wine list.
 Dine in the intimate dining rooms or in the New Orleans-inspired Courtyard.
 Open for lunch and dinner five days – closed Monday and Tuesday.
 Beer, spirits, and fine wines are available.
 Featured in our Romance Package.

 - Spain’s Old World cuisine in a quaint and intimate atmosphere.
 Let chef/owner Roberto impress you with his family recipes.
 Entree choices include Paella Valencia style, Veal Chops or Filet Mignon with Cabrales Sauce, shrimp, scallops and snapper.
 Tapas bar, fine wines, and homemade Sangria.
 Open nightly 5pm – 10pm.
 Featured in our Romance Package.

 - One of the newest arrivals to the Historic District, David’s Restaurant serves fine seafood and meats in an upscale setting.
 Menu items include Filet Oscar, Prime Rib, Rack of Lamb, New York Strip Steak Special, Dover Sole, Truffle Scallops, Soft Shell Crabs and Seafood Risotto.
 Attire: Sophisticated casual in the dining room, casual in the lounge.
 Lounge opens at 5 pm, dining room open from 6pm-10pm seven nights.
 Featured in our Romance Package.